 Guide to Education IRAs

-There are many different ways you can save for education expenses, and each one comes with its own pros and cons.
-Depending on your situation, you may want to explore 529 college savings plans, Roth IRAs, or education IRAs — also known as Coverdell Education Savings Accounts (or ESAs).
+There are many different ways you can save for a child’s future education expenses, and each one comes with its own pros and cons.
+Depending on your situation, you may want to explore 529 college savings plans, Roth IRAs, or education IRAs — now formally known as Coverdell Education Savings Accounts (ESAs).

-Education IRAs — more commonly called Coverdell ESAs today — provide a tax-advantaged way to save for primary, secondary, and higher education expenses.
-Unlike 529 Plans, you can only save $2,000 per year, per beneficiary in an ESA, and your contribution limit is determined by your income.
+Education IRAs, or ESAs, provide a tax-advantaged way to save for primary, secondary, and higher education expenses.
+Unlike 529 plans, you can only save up to $2,000 per year, per beneficiary, in an ESA, and your contribution limit is determined by your income.
+What follows is a closer look at how ESAs work, their pros and cons, and how they compare to other college savings vehicles.

-🛈 Currently, SoFi does not offer education IRAs.
+🛈 Currently, SoFi does not offer Coverdell ESAs.

 What Is an Education IRA, or ESA?